 Our family has a furry member as well.
 We have a cock-a-poo named Lady who is now 14 years old and still plays like a puppy.

-Traveling and staying at bed and breakfast inns has given us a desire to be innkeepers.
-For many years we had walked past the Alden House, impressed with it’s “Lititz Elegance.”
+Traveling and staying at bed and breakfast inns gave us a desire to be innkeepers.
+For many years we would walk past the Alden House, impressed with it’s elegance.
 Now we get to share the charm and hospitality of Lititz with everyone.
 So, here we are, today.
-We hope you enjoy your stay, and we hope to see you again.
+We hope you enjoy your stay and come back to see us again.

 5th Year Update

 This winter (2011-12) we have been working on the Upstairs Parlour Suite.
 We replaced the carpet in the 3rd floor sitting room, put a new decorative runner on the stairs and changed the queen size canopy bed for a King size bed.

-Third Year UpdateRefinishing the Lilac and Lace Suite Floors – An Odyssey in Floor Scraping
+3rd Year Update: Refinishing the Lilac and Lace Suite Floors – An Odyssey in Floor Scraping

-First Year Update:
+1st Year Update: